blakegarretson/essentials/main.md

   - The honorable mention on Windows goes to [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader.html)  because it is a convenient all-in-one reader for PDF, EPUB, MOBI, CBR, CBZ, CHM, and XPS.
 While Sumatra might not be the best solution for ebooks or comics, it’s handy to have around, and some books even look better in Sumatra (usually because of font rendering). **(Windows)**

-## Font Management

-- [FontBase](https://fontba.se/) is the easiest way to discover, install, and manage your fonts on any platform.
-It makes a trivial task to quickly find that font you need and install it with one click.

 ## Comic Reader

 - [YACReader](http://www.yacreader.com/) is actually two programs in one.
 It comes with an excellent comic reader and a comics library browser.
 It reads every popular format (cbr, cbz, cb7, pdf, etc.), and it has all the features I need, and quite a few I don’t.
 Works equally well on Windows, Mac, and Linux, which is handy so I can use the same solution everywhere.

 ## Markup & TeX/LaTeX Tools

 - [Pandoc](http://pandoc.org/): Convert markup formats to other formats.
-Handles Markdown, html, EPUB, LaTeX, etc. This is an extremely powerful program, and I have actually used it to build websites through the use of its robust template system.
+Handles Markdown, HTML, EPUB, LaTeX, etc. This is an extremely powerful program, and I like to use it to build websites through the use of its robust template system.

 - [MiKTeX](http://miktex.org/): A port of the TeX document publishing system that converts source files into beautifully typeset documents.
 If you know what TeX/LaTeX are, you need this.
 If you don’t know what they are, and you care about breathtaking documents, then you need to learn TeX.
+The main advantage MiKTeX has over other TeX distributions like [TeX Live](https://tug.org/texlive/) (the *de facto* standard TeX system for Unix-like systems) is that it downloads packages on-the-fly as needed and streamlines installation and updates.

   - This isn’t a software link, but a really useful site about LaTeX fonts is [here](http://www.tug.dk/FontCatalogue/).
 And while I’m breaking the rules and posting web links, [here’s](http://en.wikibooks.org/wiki/LaTeX/) a really good website for LaTeX info.

-  - I prefer MiKTeX for its “on the fly” package installation, but the standard TeX system for Unix-like systems has long been [TeX Live](https://tug.org/texlive/).
-You may want to look into it, but I find MiKTex to be easier to install and maintain.
+  - The two other MiKTeX alternatives that I want to note are [MacTeX](https://www.tug.org/mactex/mactex-download.html), which is a Mac-only distribution of [TeX Live](https://tug.org/texlive/), and [Tectonic](https://tectonic-typesetting.github.io/en-US/), which is a modern TeX/LaTeX engine that has some cool tricks, including on-demand automatic package installation.
+Tectonic is not a bad place to start if you have never used TeX before.

 - [TeXstudio](http://texstudio.sourceforge.net/): Lightweight portable LaTeX IDE, including editor, spell checker, and symbol toolbars.
 For those keeping track, this was forked from TeXMaker back in 2009, and it’s clearly outpaced it.